 Serpentes or Sistrurus catenatus (Eastern Massasauga Rattlesnake; the only venomous snake in Ontario)

-While the smallest of snakes measure to a measly 4 inches, the largest snakes are menacing.
-The anaconda, for example, stretches an intimidating 17.1 feet in length, and is the heaviest snake on the planet 215 pounds.
+While the smallest of snakes measure a measly 4 inches, the largest snakes are menacing.
+The anaconda, for example, stretches an intimidating 17.1 feet in length, and is the heaviest snake on the planet at 215 pounds.
 The largest snakes in Ontario are Gray Ratsnakes at 2 metres in length on average.
 Other snakes in Ontario include the Eastern Garter Snake, Northern Ribbon Snake, and Smooth Green Snake.